apigear-io/apigear-docs/content/en/simulation/simulation.md

 menuTitle: Overview
 ---

 The simulation server allows service consumers to use a service also if it is not yet implemented, just based on a service definition and a attached scenario document.
+This i snot only decouples the service implementation from the service consumer

-A simulation can have static, dynamic random data, or can run a series of actions or even be an active simulation.
+A simulation can have static data, dynamic random data, run a series of actions or even be an active simulation.

 * Static Data: Provides fixed data or default data back to the caller
 * Dynamic Data: Provides fake data based on a data schema back to the caller